accordproject/concerto-docs/docs/design/specification/model-classes.md

 }
 ```

-Assets are implicitly `identified` if you do not specify your own identifing property.
+Assets are implicitly `identified` if you do not specify your own identifying property.
 The property name is `$identifier`.

 Assets are typically used in your models for the long-lived identifiable Things (or nouns) in the model: cars, orders, shipping containers, products, etc.